Isaac Massa: Biography

-In 1614 Massa returned to Moscow, this time accompanied by his brothers, as an envoy of States-General of the Netherlands to obtain an exclusive trade agreement similar to the recent Dutch-Ottoman treaty, and to investigate the trade routes into Persia.
+In 1614, Massa returned to Moscow, this time accompanied by his brothers, as an envoy of States-General of the Netherlands to obtain an exclusive trade agreement similar to the recent Dutch-Ottoman treaty, and to investigate the trade routes into Persia.
 Not only had the Dutch been keen to purchase grains but also Persian silks.
 These had, equally so, been exported via Arkhangelsk.
 At the time Russian people showed great interest in artillery compounds such as lead and gunpowder.

 An average of thirty ships sailed each year to Arkhangelsk, a harbour near the White Sea – unfortunately during 1619 a fire broke out and destroyed the city completely, thereby ruining Massa's inventory.
 Additionally, upon his return Massa's ship encountered a heavy storm near Lapland.

-In April 1622 he married Beatrix van der Laen, the daughter of a Remonstrant burgomaster.
+In April 1622, he married Beatrix van der Laen, the daughter of a Remonstrant burgomaster.
 When Hals had a child baptized, Massa was a witness.
-In 1623–24 Massa was called upon by the Dutch Parliament (Staten-Generaal) to become an agent for Moscovia.
+In 1623–1624, Massa was called upon by the Dutch Parliament (Staten-Generaal) to become an agent for Russia.
 However, his appointment proved to be a controversial one and drew serious opposition.
 He then made successful efforts to gain the interest of Gustaf II Adolf of Sweden to pursue trading grains with Russia.
 While nourishing the relationships between Russia and Sweden, he was knighted by the Swedish King in 1625 for his arduous efforts.
 One year later, in 1626, he attempted to gain exclusive rights on the trading of grains out of Russia.

 Massa promoted the idea of setting up a trading cartel similar to the English Muscovy Company, but internal problems in the Netherlands delayed consolidation of traders into 1628.
 During his next voyage, in 1629, he travelled to Moscow to pave the way for his friend Elias Trip who by then had initiated a consortium.
-Massa indiscreetly advised Michael I of Russia and Michael's father, Filaret (the Patriarch of Moscow) of the internal affairs of the Dutch Republic.
+Massa indiscreetly advised Michael I of Russia and Michael's father, Patriarch Philaret of Moscow, of the internal affairs of the Dutch Republic.
 By doing so he attempted to tarnish the reputation of his competitors and personal opponents.